2016 Lisbon. City-Making & Tourism Gentrification

 The 8-day program (April 15-22, 2016) consisted of field trips, interviews, lectures, dialogues and design work.
 Supervisors were London based architect Igor Marko (Marco and Placemakers, London, UK) and Marc Glaudemans (Director of Stadslab).
 Additional experts (professor João Seixas and professor Luís Mendes) have provided specific input in the preparation phase and during the Master Class and acted as a peer panel to reflect on the results of the Master Class.
 The participants were young to mid-career professionals with a background in architecture, urban planning, urban design, urban studies or related disciplines.
 The team consisted of both local and international participants and experts.

-The application deadline has passed and the Master Class will take place with 16 international participants. if you would like to stay informed please leave your contact data below
+The application deadline has passed.
+If you would like to stay informed please leave your contact data below